Skip to main content

 (iv) At least thirty days prior to the initiation of blasting operations, the applicant must notify, in writing, all residents or owners of dwellings or other structures within one thousand feet of the blasting site.
 The applicant or explosive contractor shall offer and conduct a pre-blast survey of each dwelling or structure within one thousand feet of each blasting site, unless waived by the resident or property owner.
 The survey must be completed and submitted to the board at least ten days before blasting begins.

-(a) The applicant shall maintain the wind farm equipment in good condition.
+(a) The applicant shall maintain the renewable energy generation facility equipment in good condition.
 Maintenance shall include, but not be limited to, painting, structural repairs, and security measures.

 (b) The applicant shall have a construction and maintenance access plan based on final plans for the facility, access roads, and types of equipment to be used.
 The plan shall consider the location of sensitive resources, as identified by the Ohio department of natural resources, and explain how impacts to all sensitive resources will be avoided or minimized during construction, operation, and maintenance.
 The plan shall include locations of erosion control measures.
 The plan shall provide specific details on all wetlands, streams, and/or ditches to be impacted by the facility, including those where construction or maintenance vehicles and/or facility components such as access roads cannot avoid crossing the waterbody.
 In such cases, specific discussion of the proposed crossing methodology for each wetland and stream crossing, and post-construction site restoration, must be included.
 The plan shall include the measures to be used for restoring the area around all temporary access points, and a description of any long-term stabilization required along permanent access routes.